malpiatko/elevator-simulator/README.md

 Please clone the repository and deliver your solution via email in an archive format of your choice, including all project files, within 1 calendar week.  _Do not submit your solution via pull request to this repository._

-Write an elevator simulator system that implements the following interfaces (they are also located in the src directory of this repo):
+Write an elevator simulator system that implements the following interfaces (they are also located in the src directory of this repo along with Javadoc):

     public interface ElevatorControler {
-        Elevator callElevator(int fromFloor);
+        Elevator callElevator(int fromFloor, int direction);
-        void releaseElevator(Elevator elev);
     }

     public interface Elevator {
         void moveElevator(int toFloor);
+        void requestFloor(int floor);
         boolean isBusy();
         int currentFloor();
     }